Building a Model for Returns

 A couple important points:

 This also means that, while studying the properties of the ΔSt\Delta S_t indeed leads to the same answers, the math gets a bit cluttered, as the distribution of ΔSt\Delta S_t depends on StS_t.
-Thus, a natural choice is to reframe the model in terms of the star of this essay: returns.
+Thus, a natural choice is to reframe the model in terms of the main character of this essay: returns.

 Returns are noisy and somewhat Gaussian, and since annual return is simply compounded daily returns, it’s fair to think of the asset price path as "growth plus noise."
 The subtle interplay of this growth and noise is the subject of this essay.